temaput/xxi-catalogue/README.md

 python
 ------
-(under construction)
+run-script.py
-should basicaly run all xsl scripts in given order
+basicaly run all xsl scripts in given order takes raw xml source and topselection as 2 args

 1C
 --